Vice President – Development Strategies

 Prior to joining the Chamber, Moormann held a number of positions in state government including serving as the Executive Assistant for Business and Industry to Governor Bob Taft, and Chief of Staff to Lieutenant Governor Maureen O’Connor.
 While serving in state government, Doug helped to devise the Governor Taft’s Third Frontier program, a tech-based economic development initiative, create and utilize Ohio’s Job Retention Tax Credit, eliminate the corporate franchise tax and business tax reform.

 Doug has served on a number of board and commissions including: The Ohio Transportation Review and Advisory Council; Board of Directors of the European American Chamber of Commerce; the Greater Cincinnati Workforce Network, the Tri-ED Board of Directors, Brent Spence Bridge Corridor Advisory Committee, the Southwest Ohio Regional Workforce Investment Board and the St. Francis DeSales Festival Committee.
-He is also a graduate of Leadership Cincinnati, Class XXX.
+The Ohio Attorney General appointed him to the Governing Board of the Office of the Ohio Consumers' Counsel in 2017.
+Doug is also a graduate of Leadership Cincinnati, Class XXX.

 He began his career on Capitol Hill as a legislative aide to then-Congressman Mike DeWine after graduating from the University of Dayton with a degree in political science.
 Doug, his wife Kimberly, and their children reside in Madeira.Vcard